Teaching Statistics Through Data Investigations

 - Access and engage with all materials on the Engage with Essentials page.

-- Complete the Investigate and Discuss; this includes engaging in activities, responding to questions, and participating in the discussion forum.
+- Complete the Investigate and Discuss; this includes engaging in activities and participating in the discussion forum.

 - Post at least one discussion or comment in the Discuss Learning and Practices.